-The Body Eclectic
+A Body Eclectic

-For a long time, I despaired of ever seeing such a collection or, indeed, much "like material" at all — despite the (very) occasional Mignola efforts along similar lines, in terms of tone if not detail.
-One feature I never got to introduce in my short-lived magazine Comicology would have had the regular contributors, folks we interviewed, and readers alike sharing publications they'd like to see under the rubric "Book 'Em" — possible (say, The DC Covers of Nick Cardy), not impossible (The Next Hundred Issues of Stan Lee & Jack Kirby's 'Fantastic Four'), although that would've been fun too.
-High on my own list was an omnibus of Mignola's non-BPRD/Hellboy stuff, much as I love that, and much as some of the jauntier, self-contained Hellboy stories approach the feel of "Screw-On Head".
-I was thinking his "Abu Gung and the Beanstalk" from the anthology Scatterbrain and some stray Dark Horse Presents offerings like the Dr. Gosboro Coffin story drawn by Ryan Sook or Mignola's team-up with Steve Purcell on "Rusty Razorclam, President of Neptune".
+One recurring bit planned for Comicology before its demise would've had regular contributors, folks we interviewed, and readers alike sharing books they hoped might come to be — possible (say, The DC Covers of Nick Cardy), not impossible (The Next Hundred Issues of Stan Lee & Jack Kirby's Fantastic Four), although that's a fun idea too.
+High on my own list was an omnibus of Mignola's non-BPRD/Hellboy stuff, much as I love that, and much as some of the quirkier, self-contained Hellboy stories approach the feel of "Screw-On Head".
+I was thinking "Abu Gung and the Beanstalk" from the anthology Scatterbrain and some stray Dark Horse Presents offerings like the Dr. Gosboro Coffin story drawn by Ryan Sook or Mignola's team-up with Steve Purcell on "Rusty Razorclam, President of Neptune".

-If ever a 27-page yarn that ends abruptly and is followed by portraits of "three horrible old women and a monkey" deserved a prestige republication, that yarn would be "The Amazing Screw-On Head".
+If ever a 27-page yarn that ends abruptly and is followed without explanation by portraits of "three horrible old women and a monkey" deserved a prestige rerelease, that yarn would be "The Amazing Screw-On Head".
 Plot: Screw-On Head — who is a sentient metal, um, screw-on head, twisted into bodies as needed for adventure — is alerted by President Abraham Lincoln to the theft of the mysterious Kalakistan Fragment.
-With his trusty aides Mister Dog (a dog) and Mister Groin (thankfully, not just a groin), Head speeds to an ancient tomb where Emperor Zombie and his accomplices have used the Fragment to locate the tomb of Gung the Magnificent and its dangerous treasures.
+With his trusty aides Mister Dog (a dog) and Mister Groin (thankfully, not just a groin), Head speeds to an ancient tomb where Emperor Zombie and his associates have used the Fragment to locate the tomb of Gung the Magnificent and its dangerous treasures.
 Sample dialogue: "It's a turnip, but my instruments indicate that there's a small parallel universe inside!"

-The New Oxford American Dictionary loaded onto my laptop defines a fugue as, in the context of music, "a contrapuntal composition in which a short melody or phrase (the subject) is introduced by one part and successively taken up by others"; that's how I'm using it in this review, although the clinical psychiatric term indicating a state of altered consciousness is not entirely inappropriate.
-"In the Chapel of Curious Objects" is a 3-page sequence, the last of the stories in the hardcover and (as Mignola says in the notes that follow) not really a story at all, guiding the reader silently through a (perhaps literally) Byzantine assortment of items seen in the preceding pages, often more than once.
-"The Prisoner of Mars" is told from a tavern called The Magician and the Snake, whose signboard features the likenesses of those selfsame characters, and it concerns a Dr. Carp who resembles the man of that name seen in "The Amazing Screw-On Head".
-Gung the Magnificent's citation in both "Screw-On Head" and "Beanstalk" has already been acknowledged, while a certain trio of shapes and their labels is the most intriguing recurring motif of all.
+Per my trusty New Oxford American Dictionary a fugue, in the context of music, is defined as "a contrapuntal composition in which a short melody or phrase (the subject) is introduced by one part and successively taken up by others"; that's how I'm using it in this review, although the clinical psychiatric term indicating a state of altered consciousness is not entirely inappropriate.
+"In the Chapel of Curious Objects" is a 3-page sequence, the last of the stories in the hardcover and (as Mignola says in the notes that follow) not even really a story at all, guiding the reader silently through a (perhaps literally) Byzantine assortment of items seen in the preceding pages, often more than once.
+"The Prisoner of Mars" is told from a tavern called The Magician and the Snake, whose signboard features the likenesses of those selfsame characters, and it concerns a Dr. Carp who resembles the man of that name seen in the opener.
+Gung the Magnificent's cross-reference has already been acknowledged, while a certain trio of shapes and their labels is the most intriguing recurring motif of all.